 |Primary purification mechanism|

-Chemical separation based on absorption, and physical separation based on size. ion exchange surface.
+Chemical separation based on absorption and physical separation based on the size of the ion exchange surface.

 Physical separation based on size.